 My passion however lies in being creative.
 Not only in an artistic sense but in how I live and have my being.
 As a Christian my faith plays a strong part in how I think about the world and everything and everybody around me.
 I am acutely aware that pottery consumes a lot of natural resources and so I try to be a careful custodian of all that I have and use.

 I reuse and recycle as much as I can both in the studio and outside, making benches and buildings from pallet wood and wood that would otherwise be thrown away.
 We have a wood burner that does all our hot water and heating, I know they are getting slated at the moment, but we collect, gather and chop as much as we can locally.
 Literally picking it from people's gardens.
 The advantage is we only put the fire on when needed, whereas a gas boiler (using fossil fuels), while it can be programmed will be on a lot of the time when people aren't around.
 Our electric is from purely renewable sources, 'bulb'-if you are interested in looking them up, (I can also give you a code to sign up that benefits both of us!)
 If I had the money solar panels would be the next thing on the to do list.
-Recently I have started volunteering at 'Tools with a Mission', a charity that reconditions and sends out tools, computers, sewing and knitting machines to countries in Africa in order to give people the means of supporting themselves and earning a living.
+I support and have volunteered at 'Tools with a Mission', a charity that reconditions and sends out tools, computers, sewing and knitting machines to countries in Africa in order to give people the means of supporting themselves and earning a living.